A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: Appendix

-\begin{proof}[\textbf{\underline{Proof of Theorem \ref{thm:smoothing}}}] This is Theorem 12.10 in Liptser \& Shiryaev \cite{liptser2001statisticsII}.
-For the analogous result in the case of discrete time, see Theorem 13.12, which outlines the corresponding optimal recursive nonlinear smoother backward difference equations, with the respective sufficient assumptions given in Subchapters 13.2.1 and 13.4.5.
+With these Lemmas, we are ready to prove the optimal nonlinear smoother state estimation backward equations. \begin{proof}[\textbf{Proof of Theorem \ref{thm:smoothing}}] This is Theorem 12.10 in Liptser \& Shiryaev \cite{liptser2001statisticsII}.
+For the analogous result in the case of discrete time, see Theorem 13.12, which outlines the corresponding optimal recursive nonlinear smoother backward difference equations, with the respective sufficient assumptions given in Subchapters 13.2.1 and 13.3.8.
 Here we instead provide a martingale-free proof by working over the time discretization of our model and then transitioning to the continuous-time case via the usual limit.

 Recall from Lemma \ref{lem:discretesmoother}, that

 for every $j=0,1,\ldots,J$, where the auxiliary matrices appearing in these expressions are provided up to leading-order terms in Lemma \ref{lem:discretesmoother} and its proof.